allianceauth/allianceauth/README.md

     auth | user | jabber_broadcast ( Access to broadcast a message over jabber to specific groups or all) auth | user | blue_memeber ( Auto Added to people who register has a blue when adding api key) auth | user | corp_stats (View basic corp auth stats *who is authed etc*)

-Brought to you by The 99 Percent skunkworks.